The Psychobombs

-Story
+Plot

-A UFO lands in England, and takes control of the minds of two men and a woman (Linda Simmons, Daniel Clark and Clem Mason).
+A UFO lands in England, and takes control of the minds of two men and a woman (Linda Simmonds, Daniel Clark and Clem Mason).
 Each is given superhuman strength as well as being made into a walking bomb.
-Simmons strangles a policeman close to her home, and each of the three is sent to destroy a SHADO installation.
+Simmonds strangles a policeman close to her home, and each of the three is sent to destroy a SHADO installation.
 Following an unsuccessful attack on Straker's car, a note is found detailing three attacks on SHADO if it continues to operate.

 Clark attacks the Fairfield Tracker Station, which he destroys by grabbing high-voltage power cables and then exploding.
 This is followed by Mason evading security and getting on board Skydiver 3, and destroying it by grabbing power cables as it leaves its base of operations.

 Foster investigates Simmonds (following up on the strangled policeman), the last surviving 'living bomb', and takes her to SHADO headquarters unaware of what she is capable of.
-Whilst in detention, Simmonds escapes and looks for high-voltage cables she can use to explode herself.
+While in detention, Simmonds escapes and looks for high-voltage cables she can use to explode herself.
 Just before she manages to do this, Sky One destroys the UFO that has been controlling the humans, and Simmonds only electrocutes herself.